malramsay64/phd-thesis/05_Crystal_Melting/methods.md

 ### Calculation of Errors

-There are a number of different types of errors in the calculation of the melting rates.
+There many of different types of uncertainties in the calculation of the melting rates.
 There is the errors in the classification of the crystalline particles and finding the region containing the crystal,